 everything (important) you need to know

-Take your Spanish style home from boring to tantalizing with terracotta floor tile designs.
+Take your Spanish-style home from boring to tantalizing with terracotta floor tile designs.
 In fact, gone on the days of unadorned floors.
 Color, shapes, sizes… it all expresses your home style.
 Don’t.
 Be.
 Boring.

 Pick a style for your home

 Step 1 – First, determine your style.
-I keep mentioning Spanish style homes because those homes naturally call for terracotta floor tile designs.
-For example, maybe you’re more Mediterranean-focused?
+I keep mentioning Spanish-style homes because those homes naturally call for terracotta floor tile designs.
+For example, maybe you’re more Mediterranean-focused.
 Is Moroccan your thing?
 How about country-living Tuscan style?
 Working on a beach-side home?
 (In which case, my introverted self is jealous of your salty air, ocean breeze, and sounds of thundering waves.)

 Pick your terracotta tile color

-Lastly, is the Antique finish.
+Lastly is the Antique finish.
 This textured terracotta tile is made to look like reclaimed terracotta.
-It has varying shades of mission red and each tile is hand-textured for an old-world look.
+It has varying shades of mission red, and each tile is hand-textured for an old-world look.

-Decide which color is ideal for your style and then focus on picking your shape.
+Decide which color is ideal for your style, and then focus on picking your shape.

 Pick a terracotta floor tile pattern

-If you’re looking for that “oh wow” response from your friends?
+Are you looking for that “oh wow” response from your friends?
 As an example, consider the Riviera Saltillo tile pattern.
 This is a 2-tile pattern using our San Felipe and Fleur de Lis tiles.
 There’s no turning back from these types of terracotta floor tile designs.